Metric system: Adoption

-The SI system has been adopted as the official system of weights and measures by most countries in the world.
+The SI system has been adopted as the official system of weights and measures in almost all countries of the world.

 A notable outlier is the United States (US).
-Although used in some contexts, the US has resisted full adoption; continuing to use different measurement systems.
+Although it uses the system in some contexts, the US has resisted full adoption, and continues to use different measurement systems.

 Adopting the metric system is known as metrication.

 Multiplicative prefixes

 In the SI system and generally in older metric systems, multiples and fractions of a unit can be described via a prefix on a unit name that implies a decimal (base-10), multiplicative factor.
-The only exceptions are for the SI-accepted units of time (minute and hour) and angle (degree, arcminute, arcsecond) which, based on ancient convention, use base-60 multipliers.

 The prefix kilo, for example, implies a factor of 1000 (10^{3}), and the prefix milli implies a factor of 1/1000 (10^{−3}).
 Thus, a kilometre is a thousand metres, and a milligram is one thousandth of a gram.
 These relations can be written symbolically as: